Skip to main content

 note

-Edit instance URL
+Edit environment URL

 Final Step Click Onboard